Lodge Meeting Nights & Wednesday nights 5-10 PM.

-- Actively managing our investments using low risk mutual funds
+- Actively managing our investments using low risk mutual funds-on track

 - Relying more on volunteers for bartending duties, rental management, custodial duties, and maintenance- complete and this is working very well and saving us a lot of money

 - Bar hours will be adjusted to the availability of our volunteers.
 Right now, Wednesday will be the only guaranteed night we will be open from 5-10PM.
 Closing time will depend on the number of customers.
 Burgers will be served from 5-7 and the Queen of Hearts Raffle will be at 8PM.